-In the Tax Certificate, the City will covenant to comply with the Tax Requirements, and to refrain from taking any action which would cause the interest on the Notes to be includable in gross income for federal income tax purposes.
-Any violation of the Tax Requirements may cause the interest on the Notes to be included in gross income for federal income tax purposes from the date of issuance of the Notes.
-Hodgson Russ LLP expresses no opinion regarding other federal tax consequences arising with respect to the Notes.
+In the Tax Compliance Certificate, the City has covenanted to comply with the Tax Requirements, and refrain from taking any action which would cause the interest on the Bonds and Notes to be includable in gross income for federal income tax purposes.
+Any violation of the Tax Requirements may cause the interest on the Bonds and Notes to be included in gross income for federal income tax purposes from the date of issuance of the Bonds and Notes.
+Hodgson Russ LLP expresses no opinion regarding other federal tax consequences arising with respect to the Bonds and Notes.

-Bank Qualified

-The Notes will be designated as "qualified tax-exempt obligations" pursuant to Code section 265.
+Bank Qualified.
+The Bonds and Notes will be designated as "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Code.

-Other Impacts

-Prospective purchasers of the Notes should be aware that ownership of, accrual or receipt of interest on, or disposition of, the Notes may have collateral federal income tax consequences for certain taxpayers, including financial institutions, property and casualty insurance companies, S corporations, certain foreign corporations, individual recipients of Social Security or Railroad Retirement benefits, and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry such obligations.
-Prospective purchasers should consult their tax advisors as to any possible collateral consequences from their ownership of, or receipt of interest on, or disposition of, the Notes.
+Other Impacts.
+Prospective purchasers of the Bonds and Notes should be aware that ownership of, accrual or receipt of interest on, or disposition of, the Bonds and Notes may have collateral federal income tax consequences for certain taxpayers, including financial institutions, property and casualty insurance companies, S Corporations, certain foreign corporations, individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry such obligations.
+Prospective purchasers should consult their tax advisers as to any possible collateral consequences from their ownership of, or receipt of interest on, or disposition of, the Bonds and Notes.
 Bond Counsel expresses no opinion regarding any such collateral federal income tax consequences.

-Information Reporting and Backup Withholding

-In general, information reporting requirements will apply to non-corporate holders with respect to payments of principal, payments of interest, and the proceeds of the sale of a bond before maturity within the United States.
-Backup withholding may apply to a holder of the Notes under Code section 3406, if such holder fails to provide the information required on Internal Revenue Service ("IRS") Form W-9, Request for Taxpayer Identification Number and Certification, or the IRS has specifically identified the holder as being subject to backup withholding because of prior underreporting.
-Any amounts withheld under the backup withholding rules from a payment to a beneficial owner, and which constitutes over-withholding, would be allowed as a refund or a credit against such beneficial owner's United States federal income tax provided the required information is furnished to the IRS.
-Neither the information reporting requirement nor the backup withholding requirement affects the excludability of interest on the Notes from gross income for federal income tax purposes.
+Information Reporting and Backup Withholding.
+In general, information reporting requirements will apply to non-corporate holders with respect to payments of principal, payments of interest and the proceeds of the sale of a Note before maturity within the United States.
+Backup withholding may apply to holders of the Note under Section 3406 of the Code.
+Any amounts withheld under the backup withholding rules from a payment to a beneficial owner, and which constitutes over-withholding, would be allowed as a refund or a credit against such beneficial owner's United States Federal income tax provided the required information is furnished to the Internal Revenue Service (the "Service").

-Future Legislation

-Bond Counsel has not undertaken to advise in the future whether any events occurring after the date of issuance of the Notes may affect the tax status of interest on the Notes.
-The Code has been continuously subject to legislative modifications, amendments, and revisions, and proposals for further changes are regularly submitted by leaders of the legislative and executive branches of the federal government.
+Future Legislation.
+Bond Counsel has not undertaken to advise in the future whether any events occurring after the date of issuance of the Bonds and Notes may affect the tax status of interest on the Bonds and Notes.
+The Code has been continuously subject to legislative modifications, amendments and revisions, and proposals for further changes are regularly submitted by leaders of the legislative and executive branches of the federal government.

-No representation is made as to the likelihood of such proposals being enacted in their current or similar form, or if enacted, the effective date of any such legislation, and no assurances can be given that such proposals or amendments will not materially and adversely affect the economic value of the Notes or the tax consequences of ownership of the Notes.
+No representation is made as to the likelihood of such proposals being enacted or, if enacted, the effective date of any such legislation, and no assurances can be given that such proposals or amendments will not materially and adversely affect the economic value of the Bonds and Notes or the tax consequences of ownership of the Bonds and Notes.

-Prospective purchasers of the Notes should consult their own tax advisers regarding pending or proposed federal and state tax legislation and court proceedings, and prospective purchasers of the Notes at other than their original issuance at the respective prices set indicated on the cover of this Official Statement should also consult their own tax advisers regarding other tax considerations, such as the consequences of market discount, as to which Bond Counsel expresses no opinion.
+Prospective purchasers of the Bonds and Notes should consult their own tax advisers regarding pending or proposed federal and state tax legislation and court proceedings, and prospective purchasers of the Bonds and Notes at other than their original issuance at the respective prices set indicated on the cover of this Official Statement should also consult their own tax advisers regarding other tax considerations, such as the consequences of market discount, as to which Bond Counsel expresses no opinion.

-New York State Taxes

-In the opinion of Bond Counsel, interest on the Notes is exempt, under existing statutes, from New York State and New York City personal income taxes.
+New York State Taxes.
+In the opinion of Bond Counsel, interest on the Bonds and Notes is exempt, under existing statutes, from New York State and New York City personal income taxes.